 - Glazing is running again.
 If you zoom the left photos you will spot it immediately.
 Fashionistas don't pay money for LV bags to lose their glazing.
 The bag on the left is a fake, though a super fake.

 Dealing with luxury bags every day makes it easier to spot a counterfeit.
 But even pro authenticators have to constantly upgrade their skills, have a sharp eye along with the proper knowledge to tell a real bag from a fake one.
 Counterfeit bags are getting better each year, forgers flawlessly copy the smallest details.
 As you have seen from the examples in our fake Louis Vuitton vs Real comparison, the elements to spot a fake can be found everywhere.
 What should you pay attention to to protect yourself from cheap fakes?
+Make sure you order professional Louis Vuitton authentication services.

-Here are some golden rules:
+Here are some golden rules of buying a preloved item:

 - Buying a pre-loved item, pay attention to the smallest details